Table of Contents

 How Can Fuzzy Matching Be Used to Fix Data Quality Issues?

-The fuzzy matching technique is a huge step in the data cleansing process and is crucial for any digital transformation or strategic initiative.
-When finding approximate matches between similar information, it identifies and resolves inconsistencies, inaccuracies and discrepancies.
+Fuzzy matching is often used during the data cleansing process of data deduplication — a crucial step for any digital transformation or strategic initiative.
+When finding approximate matches between similar records, it identifies and resolves inconsistencies, inaccuracies and discrepancies.
 Without tackling these issues, your enterprise’s data quality is bound to suffer and harm your business.

-When it comes to specific data quality issues, fuzzy matching pinpoints certain problems in particular while enhancing overall quality:
+When it comes to specific data quality issues, fuzzy matching aids multiple functions of data management to enhance overall quality:

-- Duplicate data: Identifies potential or existing duplicates within a defined dataset by comparing multiple attributes and fields.
+- Data Deduplication: Identifies potential or existing duplicates within a defined dataset by comparing multiple attributes and fields.

 - Standardization: Standardizes data values by matching to previously established reference data including values and patterns.